Swami Tyagananda

-Swami Tyagananda is a Hindu monk of the Ramakrishna Order and presently the head of the Vedanta Society in Boston.
-Currently, he is also the Hindu chaplain at MIT and Harvard.
+Swami Tyagananda is a Hindu monk of the Ramakrishna Order and became head of the Vedanta Society in Boston in 2002.
+He is the Hindu chaplain for the Massachusetts Institute of Technology and Harvard University.

 He has presented papers at academic conferences, and he gives lectures and classes at the Vedanta Society, MIT, Harvard, and other colleges in and around Boston.

 Biography

 He joined the Ramakrishna Order as a monk in 1976, after graduating from the University of Bombay, India.

 Swami Tyagananda has served in the following monasteries: